 HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

+Over 30 years ago, a technology was created that still runs behind every single website today.
+That technology is HTML.
 It’s the hidden structure and the silent hero that shapes what we see on our screens when we visit a website.

 This simple and complete guide will teach you everything from the basic concepts of HTML to the modern features of HTML5.
-You will learn with examples, fixes for common mistakes and even how to make money using this skill.
+You will learn with examples, fixes for common mistakes, and even how to make money using this skill.

-Let’s start your journey from zero to mastery in the most beginner friendly way.
+Let’s start your journey from zero to mastery in the most beginner-friendly way.

-What is HTML?
-A Website’s Blueprint
+What is HTML?A Website’s Blueprint

-Just like walls, rooms and doors and windows are planned on a house layout and HTML plans the structure of a web page.
+Similar to how a blueprint shapes a house, HTML is the unseen blueprint that powers every stunning website.
+Just like walls, rooms, doors, and windows are planned on a house layout, and HTML plans the structure of a web page.
 It tells the browser how to arrange things.

 HTML uses “tags” to define content.
-These tags are simple words written inside angle brackets, like p for paragraph or h1 for heading.
+These tags are simple words written inside angle brackets, like "p" for paragraph or "h1" for heading.
+The browser recognizes these tags and displays them according to their predefined rules.

+So HTML doesn’t make things beautiful.
 It makes them organized.
 The look and design are handled by CSS.
-HTML is all about structure and meaning.
+HTML shapes a webpage by arranging its structure and explaining what each part means.

-Why HTML is So Important?
+Why Is HTML So Important?

+Every web page—even the most advanced one—starts with HTML.
 Everything starts from this basic foundation.
 The absence of HTML would cause browser confusion about locating document titles and how to build lists and links and buttons.

-The initial element in web development exists as HTML which also serves as the most fundamental part of the entire process.
+The initial element in web development exists as HTML, which also serves as the most fundamental part of the entire process.

-What is HTML5?
-The Modern Version of HTML
+What is HTML5?The Modern Version of HTML

 HTML5 is the most current and powerful iteration of HTML.

-This 2014 version has added some great features that have made websites much more interactive, faster and eventually more intelligent.
+This 2014 version has added some great features that have made websites much more interactive, faster, and eventually more intelligent.

 Here’s what makes HTML5 special: